Tunisian trial shines light on use of military courts

 Habib Bourguiba, Tunisia’s leader after independence from French rule, established a military justice code that gave military courts the right to try civilians for crimes that included insulting “the flag or the army.”
 Efforts to reform the military justice code since the 2011 revolution have stalled.

-“Military courts are still under the undue control of the executive branch, as the President of the republic has exclusive control over the appointment of judges and prosecutors in these courts,” reads a recent Amnesty report.
+“Military courts are still under the undue control of the executive branch, as the president of the republic has exclusive control over the appointment of judges and prosecutors in these courts,” read a recent Amnesty report.

-Saied's critics say that the army has become a political tool since July, noting that troops secured parliament and drawing comparisons with Egypt’s military coup in 2013.
+Saied's critics say the army has become a political tool since July, noting that troops secured parliament when the government was dismissed, drawing comparisons with Egypt’s military coup in 2013.
 Tunisia's army enjoys a high level of popularity and has traditionally played an apolitical role in the nation’s affairs.

 Saied is also "trying to get quick wins by using the military courts, which are in theory more reliable in the prosecution of certain members of parliament,” he said.

 In September, Saied partially suspended the country’s 2014 constitution, giving himself the power to rule by decree.
-Saied has also taken aim at the country’s judiciary, whose ranks he says are filled with the “cancer” of corrupt judges who must “be cleansed.”
+Saied has also taken aim at the country’s judiciary, whose ranks he claims are filled with corrupt judges who must “be cleansed.”
 Observers have called Tunisia’s political crisis a step back in the country’s democratic transition.

 The Ministry of Justice didn't respond to the AP’s requests for comment.